 The beginning of Methodism here is unknown, but their building, on a lot of the present Primitive Baptist Church, was the rebel headquarters in the Civil War

 .
-Before 1880, that building was moved to Mountain Spring with the members joining Bethel on Bump Head Rd., five miles from town.
+Before 1880, that building was moved to Mountain Spring with the members joining Bethel on Bump Head Road, five miles from town.
 In 1886, a new church was built in Andersonville.
 Later, Bethel closed and its members joined Andersonville UMC and County Line UMC.

 .
 As the membership was so small, they accepted the hospitality of the Baptist Church until 1938, when a new building was built on the present site.
-C. A. Johnson gave the lot and materials from the old church were used.
+C. A. Johnson gave the lot, and materials from the old church were used.
 A tornado damaged this church on April 17, 1947.
-Again they rebuilt and had paid the total $10,272.93 by Sept.
-4, 1949, when it was dedicated.
+Again they rebuilt and had paid the total $10,272.93 by September 4, 1949, when it was dedicated.
 By 1951, the membership had grown to 56.
 Stained glass windows were added in 1971, and a fellowship hall, classrooms and pastor's study finished in 1982.